Danialgharaie/mutant-landscape/README.md

 Use `--help` to see all available options.
 The script prints the final Pareto front and always writes a `history.csv` log inside the run directory.
+Each row of `history.csv` records the generation, sequence and additive/z-score metrics for every evaluated candidate.
+A `pareto_archive.csv` is also produced containing the best individual found in each adaptive grid cell along with the generation when it was first discovered.

 The `--log-level` flag controls logging verbosity and `--seed` sets the Python and NumPy random seed for reproducible runs.